Skatteetaten/mva-meldingen/docs/english/idportenauthentication/index.md

 But this does not mean that web applications have to be private.
 One can safely use browser for web applications that do not use refresh tokens.

-### Gyldig(e) redirect uri-er
+### Gyldig(e) redirect uri-er (Valid redirect uri's)

-Determines which uris are valid to use as redirect uri's after successful login.
+Determines which uri's are valid to use as redirect uri's after successful login.

 When the authentication process starts, the user must be taken from the application to the login page at ID-Porten.
 And when the login is successful, the user is redirected back to the application.